kzinovjev/string-amber/tutorial.md

 ![convergence](tutorial/img/pmf.png)

 ### **_CV.PMF*
 Contain the decomposition of the PMF in CV components according to Eq.
 33 in [ASM paper](https://pubs.acs.org/doi/10.1021/acs.jpca.7b10842).
-Since the decomposition introduces additional uncertainty, this information is even noisier than the PMFs and is only kept for consistency with the *_final_CV.PMF files that are written out during Umbrella Sampling (see below).
+Since the decomposition introduces additional uncertainty, this information is even noisier than the PMFs and is only kept for consistency with the *_final_CV.PMF files that are written out during Umbrella Sampling.

 ### *force_constants.dat* and *node_positions.dat*
 These files contain the time evolution of the force constants and positions of the string nodes along the MFEP (rescaled to [0:1] interval), respectively.
 While not as important as `convergence.dat`, this information can also be used to judge, whether the simulation converged or to diagnose any convergence problems.
 For instance, weird behavior of node positions (rapid changes, several nodes located in the same place) indicates that too few string nodes are used, while wild jumps in the force constants might be a symptom of some structural instability.
 Since the example used here is very simple, both the force constants and node positions change smoothly: